CodeClimbersIO/os-monitor/Readme.md

 ## Development Guidelines

-### Adding Platform Support
+### Adding OS Support

-To add support for a new platform:
+To add support for a new OS platform:

 1. Create new platform-specific module in `src/platform/`
 2. Implement native bindings in `bindings/`